Yip Yip Yippy

 Yip Yip Yippy is a 1939 Fleischer Studios animated short film.
 The short was the final official Betty Boop cartoon in the Paramount Picture series.
-Although this was billed as a Max Fleischer cartoon/a Betty Boop cartoon, Betty Boop herself did not appear.
-Despite her non-appearance, this is the last official Betty Boop cartoon in the Paramount series.
+Although this was billed as a Betty Boop cartoon, Betty Boop herself did not appear.

 Premise

 A drugstore cowboy reads a dime novel and imagines himself as an Old West cowboy battling a cattle rustler.